Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • the head constantly falls to the side or leans forward;

-• the general body temperature of the animal rises;
+• the overall body temperature of the animal increases;

 • loss of appetite or complete refusal of food;

-• refusal of females from mating, deterioration of reproductive functions;
+• refusal of females to mate, deterioration of reproductive functions;

 Hot ears in a rabbit can be caused by two reasons: